Workout tracking and progression

 Read moreCompare weightlifting and weight training tracker apps with a practical checklist for fast logging, microloading, and equipment-friendly templates.

-Read moreUse this practical checklist and 5-minute test to choose a workout tracker app with fast logging, clear history, and progression support.
+Read moreUse this 7-point checklist and 2-workout test to compare the best workout tracker app options for logging speed, templates, and progression clarity.

 Read moreA practical 1RM calculator guide: estimate your one-rep max from reps, understand accuracy, and use e1RM to set loads and track strength.